ImahnShekhzadeh/lstm_vision/README.md

 ```
 options:
   -h, --help            show this help message and exit
+  --compile_mode COMPILE_MODE
+                        Mode for compilation of the model when using `torch.compile`.
   --dropout_rate DROPOUT_RATE
                         Dropout rate for the dropout layer.
   --freq_output__train FREQ_OUTPUT__TRAIN